 3. The meat includes beef, mutton, pork, veal or lamb, and the offal of any animal from which such meat is derived.
 The poultry includes the carcass of a domestic fowl, duck, goose or turkey or any part of such a carcass, and any part of a bird mentioned above which is edible or used in the preparation of food.

 4. Importers of frozen meat, chilled meat, frozen poultry or chilled poultry should apply for the import licence from the Food and Environmental Hygiene Department's Food Importer / Distributor Registration and Import Licensing Office at Room 119, 1/F, 258 Queen’s Road East, Wan Chai, Hong Kong.

 5. Each consignment of the frozen meat, chilled meat, frozen poultry and chilled poultry is to be covered by one import licence.
 Application for import licence should be made by completing the Import Licence Form 3 (TRA 187) in triplicate.
 Licence applications must be supported by a valid health certificate issued by the recognized issuing entity of the exporting country covering the consignment or by specific approval from the Director of Food and Environmental Hygiene.
-Upon receiving the licence application, the Food and Environmental Hygiene Department will issue an acknowledgement slip to the applicant.
+Upon receiving the licence application and the required document(s), the Food and Environmental Hygiene Department will issue an acknowledgement slip to the applicant.
 The applicant is required to produce the acknowledgement slip when collecting the licence from the Food and Environmental Hygiene Department.
 Under normal circumstances, the licence will be ready for collection after one clear working day (excluding Saturdays, Sundays, public holidays, dates of submission and issuing).